 Beige Blonde Hair Color with Glasses

-Beige blonde hair color with glasses works great for women who are over 50 because the beige blonde blends well with their natural roots.
-To get this color, ask your colorist for soft beige blonde highlights.
+Beige blonde hair color with glasses works great for women who are over 50 because the beige blonde blends well with natural darker roots.
+To get a blonde color, ask your colorist for soft beige blonde highlights.

 Auburn and Burgundy Color Blend for an Elderly Lady